-How one Aussie poker machine player ups its game globally
+How one Aussie poker machine provider ups its game globally

 “We started with Pronto Xi 670 and upgraded to Xi 710, which unlocked more reporting capabilities.
 Our move to Pronto Xi 730 delivered even more reporting insights as well as real time Business Intelligence (BI) which improved the decision-making ability of our management team.”

-Comstock said the company has recently been working with Pronto to deploy a tailored, hybrid solution that could operate both on cloud and on-premise.
+Comstock said the company has recently been working with Pronto Software to deploy a tailored, hybrid solution that could operate both on cloud and on-premise.

 “Ainsworth’s Australian operations are fully cloud hosted for ease of maintenance, uptime and the seamless reliability that comes from operating in the cloud.
 In contrast, our US operation maintains its version of Pronto Xi on-premise.